richardtguy/catanex/README.md

 ### Dashboard
 `/<account>`
-Dashboard page to create/cancel orders, view best bid/ask and latest prices.
+Individual user dashboard page to create/cancel orders, view best bid/ask and latest prices.

 If account does not exist, one is created automatically with a default balance.